 Tynker.com has a comparable selection with different characters and a different user interface, so try it when your kids are done with code.org or use both simultaneously, alternating for variety.

 The Ozobot is an adorable miniature robot that is easily programmable.
 One of the features kids love is the light sensor.
-What this means practically is that kids can draw almost any path on paper with markers (they come with the kit) and the robot will follow the path.
+What this means practically is that kids can draw almost any path on paper with the markers that come with the kit and the robot will follow the path.
 Also, different marker colors will result in different actions, such as speeding up or spinning around.
 (This illustrates photo-electric sensors with analog output converted to digital, and is a soft introduction to programming a microcontroller.)

 3. Code and Go Robot Mouse